 If your employer has a retirement plan, your first step should be to sign up.
 If you are already signed up, see if you can contribute a little more money to it – even an extra few dollars from every paycheck will add up.
 If you do not have a retirement plan at work, investigate such alternatives as IRA plans or annuities.

 Saving for retirement may seem daunting because of the huge number of variables involved.
 The most important part is to start.
 Over time, the rest of the numbers will come into focus and be achievable with the help of strong early habits.
-A financial advisor can help you take the next steps.
+A financial professional can help you take the next steps.